bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

     functional derivative of :math:`F[y(x)] = \int_0^1 x^3 e^{-y(x)} dx`

-    Notice the second term in Equation 13 involves only :math:`y'`, which we doesn't appear in our functional so we that means it's 0.
+    Notice the second term in Equation 13 involves only :math:`y'`, which we doesn't appear in our functional so that means it's 0.
 Thus, the functional derivative in this case just treats :math:`y` as a variable and the usual rules of differentiation apply: